wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Learn more about client configuration, connection to the manager, and its configuring options in this section of the Wazuh user manual.
+  :description: Learn more about client configuration, connection to the manager, and its configuring options in this section of the Wazuh documentation.

 .. _reference_ossec_client: